agrogeophy/agrogeo26/web/index.md

 # {{ page.custom_page_title }}
 -->

-# Advances in Agrogeophysics:  <br/>: Techniques and Applications in Agriculture
+# Advances in Agrogeophysics: <br/>Techniques and Applications in Agriculture

 <!--Getting precise about precision agriculture!-->